victorchrollo14/QuickMeet/README.md

 * Users should be able to share their screen and camera as well.
 * Users should be able to mute/unmute themselves.
 * Users should be able exchange text messages in chat section.
+* works for both registered and unregistered users.